 “Electricity changed nearly everything about the way we live and work—and that scale of transformation is possible with the Internet of Things.”
 Ian Goldin, Director of Oxford Martin School, University of Oxford

 According to ReportLinker, energy consumption is predicted to grow worldwide by more than 40% over the next 25 years.
 In order to meet this challenge without raising prices for customers, the electrical power industry is looking for smart solutions.

-«By focusing attention and coalescing support around tried-and-tested IoT solutions with clear societal and financial returns, the WEF’s Centre for the Fourth Industrial Revolution and its partners are committed to maximising the value and impact of IoT investments.»
+The World Economic Forum in Davos this year paid a lot of attention to the IoT concept, describing it as a leading innovation to transformative change. «By focusing attention and coalescing support around tried-and-tested IoT solutions with clear societal and financial returns, the WEF’s Centre for the Fourth Industrial Revolution and its partners are committed to maximizing the value and impact of IoT investments.»

 Challenges of the Electric Power Industry

-All these factors combined stimulate companies to look for ways to run businesses more effectively by using lean operations with the aim to create value for their stakeholders.
+All these factors combined stimulate companies to look for ways to run businesses more effectively by using lean operations to create value for their stakeholders.
 One of the solutions that can make it possible lies in the modernization of grid infrastructure.

-What IoT can offer to the Electric Power Industry
+What Can IoT Offer to the Electric Power Industry?

 All these components can enhance the efficiency and performance of the electric power grid at three levels: obtaining data from different sensors enhances the resilience of the grid, thus allowing power companies to manage resources more efficiently based on the information collected from assets and eventually leading to decision regards power generation and usage.

-Today, a smart grid envisages implementation of digital technologies in electric power networks, primarily digital control appliances, and intelligent monitoring systems.
-An intelligent grid can offer a lot of potential economic and environmental benefits such as improved reliability of power quality and transmission, enhanced power distribution efficiency, reduced costs for electric utilities, as well as lower gas emissions.
+Today, a smart grid envisages the implementation of digital technologies in electric power networks, primarily digital control appliances, and intelligent monitoring systems.
+An intelligent grid can offer a lot of potential economic and environmental benefits, such as improved reliability of power quality and transmission, enhanced power distribution efficiency, reduced costs for electric utilities, as well as lower gas emissions.

-Applying IoT technologies in the Electric Power Industry
+Applying IoT Technologies in the Electric Power Industry

-IoT applications: Energy Generation
+IoT Applications: Energy Generation

 Remote Asset Management

-Smart IoT-powered analytics solution can significantly improve operational processes, allowing utility companies to achieve better performance and output.
+Smart IoT-powered analytics solutions can significantly improve operational processes, allowing utility companies to achieve better performance and output.
 IoT system provides real-time data on the overall state of a generation station, therefore contributing to plant automation.
 Analyzing huge amounts of data in real time, power generation can achieve affordability, sustainability, and availability while reducing the costs of maintenance.

 Decentralized Energy Generation